heptarch/heptarch.github.io/qml.md

 integral?
 - Are there quantum versions of algorithmic conservation of randomness?
-- Do higher-moment versions of the Eigenstate Thermalization Hypothesis (ETH) relate to pseudorandom states, quantum money, and/or error correction?
+- Can we recast higher-moment versions of the Eigenstate Thermalization Hypothesis (ETH) in terms of pseudorandom states, quantum money, and/or error correction?
 - What is the computational complexity of forming soap bubbles?